HEGSRR/HEGSRR-Manual/00-intro.Rmd

 : (Christensen et al pg 159)

-## Pragmatic principles for designing reproducible research workflows
+## Pragmatic principles for designing reproducible research workflows {.unnumbered}

 How did we decide how to construct the research template and workflow?